Petrotrin says it is not associated with oil that has been sighted along Alexander Street in San Fernando.

-Prime Minister, Dr Keith Rowley today received a comprehensive report on the operations at Petrotrin which includes recommendations for the restructuring of the wholly State-owned company, a statement by the Office of the Prime Minister (OPM).
+Prime Minister Dr Keith Rowley today received a status report from the Petrotrin board detailing the progress made in the months since its appointment in September, the Office of the Prime Minister said.

 The meeting featured discussions on the various options available as work continues towards restructuring the State-owned company.

 The Prime Minister's Office said that throughout 2017 Government continued its systematic review of the operations at Petrotrin.

 A&V Drilling which has been at the centre of an oil production and receipt discrepancy, has been fired by Petrotrin.